 The STB, a part of the DOT, has jurisdiction over interstate pipeline transportation and rate regulations of anhydrous ammonia.
 Transportation rates must be reasonable, and a pipeline carrier may not unreasonably discriminate among its shippers.
 If the STB finds that a carrier's rates violate these statutory commands, it may prescribe a reasonable rate.
 In determining a reasonable rate, the STB will consider, among other factors, the effect of the rate on the volumes transported by that carrier, the carrier's revenue needs and the availability of other economic transportation alternatives.
-The STB does not provide rate relief unless shippers lack effective competitive alternatives.
-If the STB determines that effective competitive alternatives are not available and we hold market power, then we may be required to show that our rates are reasonable.
+The STB does not provide rate relief unless shippers lack effective competitive alternatives are not available and we hold market power, then we may be required to show that our rates are reasonable.